ApplefaceLisa/WebDev/AngularJS/readme.md

       ```
       Message is hello
       ```
-    - Still connected to the original _message_ property
+    - Still connected to the original _message_ property.
+Result is automatically updated when placeholder value changes.

       If $scope.message changes, so will the interpolation result.